iamtheyammer/chromebook-enrollment-scripts/README.md

 ## Usage

 Super simple.
-What you'll need for this is a Pro Micro and a button attached on pin 10 (although that's changable).
+What you'll need for this is a Pro Micro and a button attached on pin 10 (totally optional).

 Plug it into your device and watch the magic: